Auburn vs. Iowa: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +12000

-- Bookmakers rate Auburn higher (30th in college basketball) than the computer rankings do (31st).
+- Auburn is 30th in the country in terms of its odds to win the national championship (+12000), but only 31st, according to computer rankings.

-- In terms of their national championship odds, the Tigers have had the 53rd-biggest change this season, falling from +4500 at the beginning to +12000.
+- In terms of their national championship odds, the Tigers have experienced the 53rd-biggest change this season, falling from +4500 at the beginning to +12000.

 - Auburn has a 0.8% chance of winning the national championship, based on its moneyline odds.